Shakil-Ahmmed8882/HelpTech-backend/README.md

 ## Post Management
-- `POST /post/create-post` : Create a new post for the user.
+- `POST /post/create-post`: Create a new post for the user.
 - `GET ``/post/`: Get all posts.
-- GET` /``post/my-posts: get individual user all posts `
+- GET` /``post/my-posts: get individual users all posts `
 - GET` /``post/:id`  get a post by ID.
 - PATCH` /``post/:id`Update a post of the current user.
 - `DELETE /``post/:`Delete a post by the current user. (soft delete, only post publisher || admin can delete